icecap360/ObisidianVault/Qasim/004 Software/Ideas/PyTorch - GPUs.md

 ```
 - Cuts GPU by almost half
 - Drawbacks:
+	- You can have overflow issues with 16-bit float. e.g. overflow while trying to store the Union area of two bounding boxes (for computation of IoUs)  in a float16.
+So make sure you have a realistic bound on the value you are trying to save in a float16.

+	  Nvidia has recently released a PyTorch extension called Apex, that facilitates numerically safe mixed precision training in PyTorch.
 	- In PyTorch, batch-norm layers have convergence issues with half precision floats.
 If that's the case with you, make sure that batch norm layers are float32.
 ```
 model.half()  # convert to half precision